trigaten/Learn_Prompting/docs/reliability/diverse.md

 At test time, using the voting verifier is a two step process.
 First, the verifier (a neural network) assigns a 0-1 score to each completion based on how likely it is to be correct.
-Then, the 'voting' component sums all of the scores over different final answers and yields the final answer.
+Then, the 'voting' component sums all of the scores over different answers and yields the final answer.

 Here is a small example.
 Say we have the following completions for the prompt `What is two plus two?`: